Meet Danita Harris

 In her spare time, she loves listening to jazz and gospel music.

-She is also a member of Delta Sigma Theta, Sorority Inc., National Council of Negro Women, and Kaleidoscope Magazine’s 40/40 Club.
+She is also a member of Delta Sigma Theta, Sorority Inc. and the National Council of Negro Women.